-Total revenues at June 30, 2016 are approximately \$4.4 million greater than in 2015.
-This is largely the result of increases in local property tax income and state funding provided on a one-time basis for the purpose of enhancing instruction.
-Expenditures also increased approximately \$2.9 million with the majority of the increase coming in the area of student instruction.
+Total revenues at June 30, 2017 are approximately \$2.2 million more than in 2016.
+This is largely the result of increase in local property tax income and state funding provided on a one-time basis.
+Expenditures also increased approximately \$2.7 million primarily in the area of student instruction.
+The net result of annual financial activity is an overall increase of approximately \$500 thousand in the district's net position at year end.

-MANAGEMENT'S DISCUSSION AND ANALYSIS For the Fiscal Year Ended June 30, 2016
+MANAGEMENT'S DISCUSSION AND ANALYSIS For the Fiscal Year Ended June 30, 2017